I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Now we're talking.

-Rooms branch out behind me in two florets to the east and west, but the main path continues at least 10 cells north.
+It looks like the main path continues at least 10 cells north.
 Oooh.

 Room 5N9W2S.